MichaelDeets/deets-overlay/README.md

 ### Notes about `app-admin/deets-lto`:

 These are simply files taken from the old [GentooLTO](https://github.com/InBetweenNames/gentooLTO) project, with minor changes and updates to various entries.
-Entries within the `world` file are entirely from my own experiences using the project, not being found in the original GentooLTO project.
+Entries within the `deets-overlay` file are entirely from my own experiences using the project, not being found in the original GentooLTO project.

 The only requirement to use *deets-lto* is the package `app-portage/portage-bashrc-mv` found in the *mv* overlay.
 This is what enables bashrc.d scripts, including package.cflags.